ouvroir/icofom2021/src/publications/icofom2021-vivian-horta.md

 travel reports and an obsession with documentation.

-Between May 2012 and April 2013, Paulo Nazareth produces *Cadernos de África* ("African Notebooks"), a record of his journey through the "slave route", in which he travels through locations where the main African slave trade centers for America took place.
-At the end of the tour, he exhibits, at the Lyon Biennial, a room with several traces of his trip, as in the work *Collection de Aguas de Africa* ("Collection of African Waters", 2013), in which he gathers labels of mineral water that he consumes during the trip.
+Between May 2012 and April 2013, Paulo Nazareth produces *Cadernos de África* (“African Notebooks”), a record of his journey through the “slave route”, in which he travels through locations where the main African slave trade centers for America took place.
+At the end of the tour, he exhibits, at the Lyon Biennial, a room with several traces of his trip, as in the work *Collection de Aguas de Africa* (“Collection of African Waters”, 2013), in which he gathers labels of mineral water that he consumes during the trip.

 A kind of personal collection permeates all of Nazareth’s work,